Schemes to support employment

 Childcare arrangements

-If you take up a place on a Department of Social Protection employment programme you may be eligible for the National Childcare Scheme (NCS).
-The NCS provides financial support to help parents to meet the costs of childcare.
+If you take up a place on a Department of Social Protection employment programme, you may be eligible for the National Childcare Scheme (NCS).
+The NCS provides financial support to help parents meet childcare costs.

 Supports to start your own business